-Comparison of 14 global cement companies Q3/nine month results.
-This note compares the performance in the third quarter and for the first nine months of 2020 of 14 of the largest cement companies globally.
-These include five global companies headquartered in the developed world (Buzzi, Heidelberg, LafargeHolcim, Titan and Vicat) and three headquartered in emerging markets (Argos, Cemex and Votorantim).
-The other six companies are headquartered in emerging markets and operate mainly in their home country; Anhui Conch, China Resources and CNBM (China), Ultratech (India), Semen Indonesia and Dangote (Nigeria).
+Comparison of 15 global cement companies Q1 Results.
+This note compares the performance in the first quarter of 2021 of 15 of the largest cement companies globally.
+These include six global companies headquartered in the developed world (Buzzi, CRH, Heidelberg, LafargeHolcim, Titan and Vicat) and three headquartered in emerging markets (Argos, Cemex and Votorantim).
+The other six are major emerging market companies mainly operating in their home market; Anhui Conch, China Resources and CNBM (China), Ultratech (India), Semen Indonesia and Dangote (Nigeria).

 Stronger than expected Q1 profitability.
 Of the 15 companies, 9 reported sufficient data for us to calculate their Q1 EBITDA and 12 their Q1 EBIT.
 Eight of the 9 reported an increase in their Q1 EBITDA and 11 of the 12 a higher EBIT.
 Votorantim reported the largest increase in percentage terms.
 Only Semen Indonesia reported a decline in its Q1 profitability.